boxfoot/shanties/shanties/rant-roar-newfoundlanders.md

 ---
-title: Rant and Roar (like true Newfoundlanders)
+title: We'll Rant and We'll Roar (Like True Newfoundlanders)
 ---

 **We'll rant and we'll roar like true Newfoundlanders**